Posted in Poems

 I am consciousness

-A fabrication of Time and Space
+A Creation of Time and Space

-A manifestation of Testimony and Will
+A Manifestation of Testimony and Will

-With their words I materialize
+With their thoughts, I emerge

-With their ideas I cement
+With their words, I materialize

 I am their questions and answers

-I am vain aspirations and hopeful dreams
+I am their vain aspirations and hopeful dreams

-Through me philosophies and theories are discussed
+Through me, histories and philosophies are discussed

-Through me tales and fables are recounted
+Through me, tales and fables are recounted

-Through me joys and sorrows are remembered
+Through me, joys and sorrows are remembered

-Through me hatred and love are expressed
+Through me, hatred and love are expressed

-I am Time and Space
+I am Vast Centuries and Petty Domains

-I am the Ticking Clock
+I am their Ticking Clock and Eroding Soil

-Transporting them to the past and future
+Transporting them to the Past and Future

-I am the Voice
+I am a Voice

 I am a Tangible Figure